mashmllo/ctf-writeups/CYBAR OSINT/Social/WFH (EoM) - Part 2/solution.md

 ## Solution

 By searching for "melbourne city/building databases" a [website database containing this information](data.melbourne.vic.gov.au) is found.
+Other architectural and real estate sites also reveal this.

 By cross referencing with multiple sources, the flag can be found.
 Two flags included for counting basements and not.